 Dr. Erchull serves as the advisor to the University of Mary Washington Chapter of Psi Chi, the International Honor Society on Psychology.
 During her time in this role, the chapter has twice been honored with the southeastern regional chapter award and received the Ruth Hubbard Cousins Chapter Award in 2018 in recognition of being the chapter that best exemplified Psi Chi's purpose.
 She has also received specific recognition with the southeastern regional chapter advisor award and the Florence L. Denmark Faculty Advisor Award for being the faculty advisor who best achieved Psi Chi’s purpose for that year through her ongoing service to the UMW chapter and having made contributions to the field of psychology at both local and national levels.

-Dr. Erchull currently serves as member-at large on the executive committee of the Society for General Psychology and is a Board of Directors member for the Society for Menstrual Cycle Research.
-She is also chair of the Faculty Advisor Support and Resources Committee for Psi Chi, the International Honor Society in Psychology.
-Her professional memberships include the American Psychological Association (including divisions 1 [Society for General Psychology], 2 [Society for the Teaching of Psychology], 8 [Society for Personality and Social Psychology], 9 [Society for the Psychological Study of Social Issues], 35 [Society for the Psychology of Women], 38 [Health Psychology], and 51 [Society for the Psychological Study of Men and Masculinity]), the Association for Psychological Science, the Association for Women in Psychology, the Council on Undergraduate Research, the Society for Menstrual Cycle Research, and the Virginia Association for Psychological Science.
+Dr. Erchull currently serves as a member of the American Psychological Association Council of Representatives representing the Society for General Psychology.
+She is also a member of the Implementation Collective of the Association for Women in Psychology, currently serving as treasurer.
+Additionally, she is the President-elect of the Society for Menstrual Cycle Research.
+Her professional memberships include the American Psychological Association (including divisions 1 [Society for General Psychology], 2 [Society for the Teaching of Psychology], 8 [Society for Personality and Social Psychology], 9 [Society for the Psychological Study of Social Issues], 35 [Society for the Psychology of Women], 38 [Society for Health Psychology], and 51 [Society for the Psychological Study of Men and Masculinity]), the Association for Psychological Science, the Association for Women in Psychology, the Council on Undergraduate Research, the Society for Menstrual Cycle Research, and the Virginia Association for Psychological Science.